egor-tensin/infra-ansible/roles/apt_repo/README.md

-This role is used to enable a 3rd-party repository on Ubuntu/Debian.
-It downloads a key file from the web and adds an entry in /etc/apt/sources.list.d.
+This role enables a 3rd-party repository on Ubuntu/Debian.

+* Download a key file from the web to /etc/apt/keyrings.
+* Add an entry in /etc/apt/sources.list.d.